Think about class size, instructor background, course quality, and reputation. It’ll pay off in the long run.

 Must have or obtain an Instructional Card (IA) permit from DMV before the course starts.

 - Must hold a CDL medical examiner’s certificate.
-This card is obtained upon taking a CDL medical exam.
+This card is obtained upon visiting a DOT authorized physician.

 - Must pass a drug screen test.
 Drug test screening is required prior to training.
 Positive drug screen reports will warrant ineligibility for enrollment Students may be subject to Random Drug Testing throughout the program.

 - Have an acceptable clean driving record.
 Motor Vehicle Reports (MVR) will need to be submitted prior to class.
 DWI and other serious driving infractions will be considered to determine ineligibility for enrollment.

 - Criminal Driving Record: A driver must not have been convicted of a felony involving the use of a motor vehicle; a crime involving drugs; driving under the influence of drugs or alcohol; or hit-and-run driving which resulted in injury or death.
 Drivers with a criminal conviction of any kind may not operate a commercial vehicle into Canada.